larryg727/TheLunchIsRight/README.md

 ```

 #### Backend
+NOTE: There is also a Postman collection file with tests that can be imported and used with Postman.

 First change directory into the `backend` directory

 To run the test suite you can use the following command: